-With the current COVID-19 outbreak, many small businesses are facing a shortage of cash coming into their business.
+As the COVID-19 repercussions linger into 2021, many small businesses are facing a cash crisis with major issues in their small business cash flow.
 No small business is able to operate over the long term without generating sufficient cash inflows.
 Finding ways during the pandemic to keep cash flowing may be essential for your survival.

 According to Business Insider, 82% of businesses fail due to cash flow problems.
 Even a profitable firm can find themselves in troubling water if it can’t collect enough cash to fund operations.
 When business leaders have no strategy or plan in place for handling a cash flow shortage, a cash flow crisis occurs.
 In the event of a cash flow crisis, you need to be ready to take action and consider hiring an interim financial controller to help save your business from an untimely demise.